SEMICeu/documentation/README.md

 The [SEMICeu GitHub space](https://github.com/SEMICeu) is created to support the Semantic Interoperability Community with the creation of __data specifications__ (e-Government Core Vocabularies, Application Profiles, etc.).
 A list of these data specifications can be found [on the SEMIC website](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/our-resources).
 This documentation describes both how the different SEMIC resources are organized in GitHub repositories, as well as what are the supporting assets that need to be _set up_, _configured_, and _used_ to realise (i.e. edit and publish) such SEMIC data specifications.

 This documentation covers the state of affairs as of May 2022.
+The objective is that readers of this documentation are provided with sufficient achors to initiate mastering the methods and tooling used to create and manage data specifications.

 ## Table Of Contents